Following

 cited were calibration uncertainties, ambient interferences,

 and anomalous operating conditions.
-The EPA has agreed that there
+The EPA agreed that there

 with other ozone measurement techniques, particularly during